 The company has no operational activities and no employees, it is a financing company for listed debt.
 The company's main purpose is to provide long-term finance to Quadgas MidCo Limited, its direct parent company.
-As a wholly owned subsidiary holding company within the Cadent Gas Group ("the Group"), the Directors consider the impact of the company's activities on its shareholder, its debt holders, its subsidiaries and other stakeholders.
+As a wholly owned subsidiary company within the Group, the Directors consider the impact of the company's activities on its stakeholders, consisting of its shareholder, its debt holders, and other stakeholders including (but not limited to) Ofgem (The Office of Gas and Electricity Markets), the UK Government, and members of the consortium who together own the ultimate parent company, Quadgas Holdings TopCo Limited.
+Whilst not directly regulated itself, the company maintains a close relationship with Ofgem, via the fellow Group subsidiary company Cadent Gas Limited.

 The company's stakeholders are consulted routinely on a wide range of matters including funding decisions, investment strategy, delivery of the Group's strategy, governance and compliance with Group policies and financing matters, with the aim of raising and servicing financing for the Group and ensuring that the company maintains high standards of business conduct and governance.
+The Board considers the consequences of its decisions through these consultations to ensure that the long-term interests of the company are protected.